-Ali is co-owner of ADK Yoga and Family Center.
-She is a mom of two kids- currently 5 and 3 years old- and lives in Peru with her husband, children, dogs and cat.
-She recently moved back to her home town after living on the Seacoast of New Hampshire for over ten years.
-Ali grew up with yoga and mindfulness as part of her life and has been actively practicing for the last 15 years.
-The support that she received, and continues to receive, from living and practicing yoga has aided her life physically, emotionally, and spiritually.
-Internalizing the mantra “with our thoughts, we create our world,” Ali has cultivated a mindfulness effort in her daily life that has helped her navigate her own human experience and connection with nature.
-She is excited to continue ADK Yoga, to be able to continue the work created by Luis and Libby, and to share her own love and support with this community and families at all stages of life.
+Ali is co-owner of ADK Yoga and Family Center, and currently teaches Chair Yoga, Morning Yoga, and Prenatal Yoga.
+She is a mom of two kids- almost 6 and 4 years old- and lives in Peru with her husband, children, dogs and cats.
+Ali believes that healthy communities are engaged communities, and uses her yoga as a means to quiet and calm her mind, creating space in her life to do all of the things needed to help her family and her community grow and thrive**.** She is excited to continue ADK Yoga, to be able to continue the work created by Luis and Libby, and to share her own love and support with this community and families at all stages of life.
 She received her Chair Yoga training through Karen O’Donnell Clarke of Yoga Heals Us LLC, and her yoga teacher training from Yoga Farm Ithaca.

 Emily is the co-owner of ADK Yoga and Family Yoga.
 She teaches kids, teens, and adult yoga.
 Emily has been teaching kids yoga and integrated yoga classes for kids and teens since 2012.
 She has a wealth of knowledge and expertise in the area of social emotional development.
 Emily uses yoga as a tool to help children build confidence and mindfulness skills.
 With a degree in Speech Language Pathology, Emily is able to target language, self-awareness, and social-pragmatic skills to enhance the quality of life for children of all ages.